krculp/media-analytics-docs/test-file.md

 # Table Transforming: HTML to MD

+There are auto-magical converters online that do this conversion in a jiffy.
+But if you're offline (is that even possible), or you don't like the jiffy results, or you just like this sort of thing...

 ## Using `vi` to transform an HTML table to (mostly) Markdown

 1. Copy your HTML table into a MD text file.